Deus Ex: Mankind Divided Review (XBOX One)

-The graphics on my XBOX One looks great.
+The graphics on my XBOX One look great.
 It is true that I am the kind of guy who will always take gameplay over graphics, but these are pretty good.
-The only negative that I would say is that the lips do not always move in sync with the sound of the voice.
+The only negative that I would say is that the lips do not always move in sync with the voice acting.
 I think that this could have been polished a little more.

 The voice acting is amazing.
-Elias Toufexis reprises the voice for the main character.
-I personally do not know who else could have voiced Jenson for this game.
-He does a great job as well as the rest of the voiced acting crew.
-I really liked the voice of Alex Vega and James Miller.
+Elias Toufexis reprises the voice for the main character and I personally do not know who else could have voiced Jenson for this game.
+He does a great job and the rest of the crew did a great job as well.
+I really liked the voice acting of Alex Vega and James Miller.

 The game plays and feels very much like Human Revolution.
-In Mankind Divided, the first mission is essentially a tutorial.
-The first time that I played it, I always thought something would happen and essentially, nothing ever did.
+In Mankind Divided, the first mission is essentially a tutorial and the first time that I played it, I always thought something would happen and essentially, nothing ever did.
 That is fine.
 The first mission is not a dragged on tutorial and it actually has a purpose to the storyline.

 The controller scheme for Mankind Divided is slightly different and can take some getting used to.
 However, you can use the same scheme as Human Revolution if you really want, or you can customize the controller to your liking.